iqlusioninc/armistice/README.md

 This project is an incomplete work-in-progress in an early developmental stage and will not be ready to use for some time.

+## Contributing

+If you are interested in contributing to this repository, please make sure to read the [CONTRIBUTING.md] and [CODE_OF_CONDUCT.md] files first.

 ## License